tBlabs/CqrsDemo/Readme.md

 ```
 app.UseCqrsBus(new CqrsBusMiddlewareOptions() { EndpointUrl = "/SomeEndpoint" });
 ```
 Default value for `EndpointUrl` is `/CqrsBus` so there is no need to define one.
+Every HTTP method is accepted.

 ## Javascript client